 You don’t need a heated greenhouse to grow fresh vegetables in winter; there are many simple season extenders and techniques that can take your garden from summer to fall to winter.
-In my first book, The Year-Round Vegetable Gardener, I shared the various crop protectors and winter vegetables that allow me to enjoy a year-round harvest in my zone 5 garden.
+In my books, The Year-Round Vegetable Gardener and Growing Under Cover, I share the various crop protectors and winter vegetables that allow me to enjoy a year-round harvest in my zone 5 garden.
 Maybe you’re already a winter gardener and have planned and planted for the cold season?
 Or, you’re new to season extending and are wondering if it’s too late to establish winter crops?
-Read on; I’ve got three easy ways to help you harvest into winter.
+Read on.
+I’ve got three easy ways to help you harvest into winter.

 3 Ways to Grow Fresh Vegetables in Winter